 One of the most important aspects of maintaining the beauty of a piece of jewelry over its lifetime is the amount of care put into its preservation.
-Depending on the material used to craft your ring, it is a good idea to not wear it while performing any strenuous work - including exercising, working on your home or any other heavy labor; blows to the ring may bend its prongs, the ring itself and could even chip your diamond.
+Depending on the material used to craft your ring, it is a good idea to not wear it while performing any strenuous work - including exercising, working on your home, or any other heavy labor; blows to the ring may bend its prongs, the ring itself and could even chip your diamond.

-To ensure the longevity of your jewels, it's best to store it in a jewelry box or an enclosed area where there are no other metals, as this could scratch your item or wear down the metal and its prongs.
+To ensure the longevity of your jewels, it's best to store them in a jewelry box or an enclosed area where there are no other metals, as this could scratch your item or wear down the metal and its prongs.

-If the dirt/grease on diamonds cannot be washed-off with a cloth after soaking, try using a tooth pick or unwaxed dental floss.
+If the dirt/grease on diamonds cannot be washed off with a cloth after soaking, try using a toothpick or unwaxed dental floss.
 Brush should be used with caution because the bristles can scratch gold mountings.

-Avoid wearing gold jewelry and color gemstones in hot tubs and swimming pools because chlorine can attack the metal and damage gemstones.
+Avoid wearing gold jewelry and colored gemstones in hot tubs and swimming pools because chlorine can attack the metal and damage gemstones.
 Platinum is not affected by chlorine, so plain platinum bands can be worn in hot tubs and swimming pools.